tommyhuangthu/FASPR/README.txt

 ##############################################################################
                                 REFERENCE
-Please cite:
+If FASPR is useful to your work, please cite:
-Xiaoqiang Huang, Robin Pearce, Yang Zhang, FASPR: an open-source tool for fast and accurate protein side-chain packing.Bioinformatics (2020) 36: 3758-3765.
+Xiaoqiang Huang, Robin Pearce, Yang Zhang, FASPR: an open-source tool for fast and accurate protein side-chain packing.
+Bioinformatics (2020) 36: 3758-3765.